Terms and Conditions

 4.1 Content of the Services

 a.
-We make the Services available on an ‘as is’ basis and, to the fullest extent permitted under applicable law, we disclaim any implied terms as to title, merchantability, fitness for a particular purpose and non-infringement.
+We make the Services available on an ‘as is’ basis and, to the fullest extent permitted under applicable law, we disclaim any implied terms as to title, merchantability, fitness for a particular purpose.

 b.
 We may update and change our Site from time to time to reflect changes to our Services, our users' needs and our business priorities.